NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 ```

 ```
     The capital of France is Paris.
-It is located in the northern region of the country and is the most populous city in the country.
 ```

 Let's check the colang history: